gcdev373/stroom-analytic-demo/README.md

 A Spark Structured Streaming stateful analytic.
 It is designed to read events off a Kafka topic in JSON format.
 It is configurable via a yaml file and can be used to detect certain classes of unexpected state changes that could highlight various issues.

+Usage: please refer to the [launch script](demonstrator/bash/startStateMonitor.sh) for information about how to start within Spark.

 # Further Information
-See [launch script](demonstrator/bash/startStateMonitor.sh) for information about how to start within Spark.
 [Explore the docs...](docs/Demonstrator.md)